Foundation for Springfield Public Schools awards $276,869 in Back to School grants to Springfield Schools

-Foundation Seeking Nominations for Outstanding Librarians in Springfield Public Schools
+Foundation for Springfield Public Schools recognizes outstanding supporters

 Foundation for Springfield Public Schools Ranks Seventh in National Study of K-12 Education Foundations

-SPRINGFIELD, Mo. – The nation’s only annual study and ranking of K-12 education foundations - “Stepping Up: The Nation’s Top K-12 Education Foundations 2016” - has ranked the Foundation for Springfield Public Schools (FSPS) seventh in the nation.
+Jan.
+24, 2017 ( SPRINGFIELD, Mo.) – The nation’s only annual study and ranking of K-12 education foundations - “Stepping Up: The Nation’s Top K-12 Education Foundations 2016” - has ranked the Foundation for Springfield Public Schools (FSPS) seventh in the nation.
 2016, is the first year the FSPS has been part of the national study, making its debut in the top ten out of 188 foundations in the nationwide study.
 To view the study, visit www.caruthers.institute

 “Over our 26-year history, the FSPS has provided more than $17 million to fund countless opportunities for Springfield Public Schools students, including classroom support and scholarships for graduating seniors.
 In the last two years alone, we have awarded over $1.5 million to benefit our schools.” said Keran Lemons, Board President for Foundation for Springfield Public Schools.
 “Through the endowment funds we manage, Springfield Public Schools have resources for student’s academic needs throughout the year.
 The generosity of our donors, combined with the hard work of our board and staff has placed the Foundation for Springfield Public Schools at the top of the list.”